microsoftgraph/microsoft-graph-docs-contrib/concepts/app-authorization.md

 First, the wizard shows overview information about the application:

-- **Developer**—The user name of the developer who registered the application.
+- **Developer** — The user name of the developer who registered the application.

-- **Data destination**—The sink where the data will be delivered.
+- **Data destination** — The sink where the data will be delivered.
 If approved, this app can move the requested data to any location within the listed sink.

-- **App publisher**—The Microsoft Entra tenant ID where the app is registered.
+- **App publisher** — The Microsoft Entra tenant ID where the app is registered.
 For single-tenant apps, this should be the same Microsoft Entra tenant ID as your tenant.

 ![Screenshot showing the app details view for a teams call records dataset sample in Data Connect portal.](images/authorization-app-details-dataset.png)